 - 16.1 A councillor may draw the attention of the chairperson to an alleged breach of this code by raising a point of order.
-A point of order does not require a seconder. - 16.2 A point of order cannot be made with respect to adherence to the principles contained in clause 2.1. - 16.3 A point of order must be taken immediately it is raised.
+A point of order does not require a seconder. - 16.2 A point of order cannot be made with respect to adherence to the principles contained in clause 2.1. - immediately after it is raised.
 The chairperson must suspend business before the meeting and permit the councillor raising the point of order to state the provision of this code they believe has been breached.
 The chairperson must then rule on the point of order either by upholding it or by overruling it.